nittany lion statue

 Financing graduate education is an important topic for all students.
 There are numerous sources of support from inside the University and from external agencies that afford funding for graduate students.
 The most likely source of support is through an assistantship, fellowship, or scholarship offered by the college or department.

-The Penn State Graduate School also offers several funding programs coordinated by the Office of Graduate Fellowships and Awards Administration.
+The J. Jeffrey and Ann Marie Fox Graduate School also offers several funding programs coordinated by the Office of Graduate Fellowships and Awards Administration.
 Government agencies, foundations, professional associations, and other private entities also offer support of graduate education.

 Advancing Master's Program